oh-tarnished/elevenlabs-go/README.md

 <!-- x-release-please-end -->

-The Elevenlabs Personal Go library provides convenient access to the Elevenlabs Personal REST API from applications written in Go.
+The Elevenlabs Personal Go library provides convenient access to the Elevenlabs REST API from applications written in Go.